 The Centre for Jobs & Regional Economy is a think-tank focused on canvassing and exploring policy solutions to deliver good jobs for the regions.

-Our core policy position is influenced by the centre-left but with a fierce commitment of economic pragmatism.
+Our core policy position is influenced by a commitment to economic pragmatism.

 Bernard Goh has worked in public policy, all levels of government, media and the private sector.
 He currently works for Senator Helen Polley and serves on the board of the Tenants’ Union of Tasmania.